 10 Sep How to protect your data when using transcription services in your business

-Data protection and consumer privacy is a crucial and critical initiative in every business, so it’s essential you know how to protect your data when using transcription agencies and services.
+GDPR, data protection and consumer privacy is a crucial and critical initiative in every business, so it’s essential you know how to protect your data when using transcription agencies and services.
 We believe a transcription company with data protection at the core of its operations and CRB-checked employees is the minimum you should expect.

 Make sure an NDA is signed by both parties before transferring any data or audio files.
 This is the first step in how to protect your data when using transcription services.